 5. Poor Rear Leg Stability

 Your balance point at the top of the wind up is essential for the proper sequencing of the rest of your delivery.
-In addition to restricted rear hip mobility, the rear leg also has to have great stability in order to create an adequate hinge and facilitate hip rotation towards the plate.
+In addition to restricted rear hip mobility, the rear leg also has to have great stability in order to maintain a “tripod” with the back foot as well as create an adequate hinge in order o facilitate efficient hip rotation towards the plate.

 To bring physics into the discussion, your balance point is also where you start developing potential energy and transitioning to kinetic energy.
 So, any issues with rear leg stability could lead to issues with power development, timing, and sequencing through the rest of the delivery requiring your arm to “catch up” to find the correct arm slot.